Sabine River Monitoring

 - Mercury was found in fish tissue at concentrations below the US Food and Drug Administration action level, but above the US EPA mercury guideline for fish consumption.

-- There was no trend in mercury concentrations among zones.
+- There was no trend in mercury concentrations in fish tissues among zones.

 - Mercury is not used in the Eastman facility.